autowarefoundation/odd-usecase-scenario/usecases/README.md

 ## Overview

 Use cases in this directory follow a structured format based on the [Gherkin](https://cucumber.io/docs/gherkin/) syntax, specifically using [Markdown with Gherkin (MDG)](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md) format, providing clear and testable scenarios for autonomous vehicle validation.
-Each use case includes:

 ## File Structure